-When your disciplinary action is examined you must be able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate.
-There is no hard and fast rule on how you should do this; it will depend on the circumstances of individual cases.
+You must be able to demonstrate that any formal disciplinary action you have taken was reasonable, justified and proportionate.
+There is no hard and fast rule on how you should do this.
+It will depend on the circumstances of individual cases.

 Your disciplinary action should, where possible, be guided by the ACAS Code of Practice on Disciplinary Procedures.
-If you are a small employer an Employment Tribunal will take into consideration the resources available to you when deciding whether it was practical for you to follow all the steps set out in the Code.
-However, regardless of the size of your organisations there are a number of essential elements to ensure fairness whatever the workplace disciplinary situation.
+If you are a small employer, an Employment Tribunal will take into account the resources that were available to you.
+This is when deciding whether it was practical for you to follow all the steps set out in the Code.
+However, regardless of the size of your organisation, there are a number of essential elements to ensure fairness with disciplinaries.

-- raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions
+- raise and deal with issues promptly.
+You should not unreasonably delay meetings, decisions or confirmation of those decisions.

-- inform employees of the basis of the problem and always give employees an opportunity to put their case in response BEFORE any decisions are made.
-This means that a formal disciplinary hearing should be held
+- inform employees of the basis of the problem.
+Also, you must give employees an opportunity to put in their response before decisions are made.
+This means that a formal disciplinary hearing should be held.

 - always allow employees to be accompanied at any formal disciplinary meeting regardless of whether the organisation recognises trade unions or not.